italoalmeida0/ft_helpers/README.md

 An interactive web-based playground for the 42 `push_swap` project.

 **Key Features:**
-* **In-Browser Compilation:** Write your C code in the built-in editor (powered by CodeMirror) and compile it directly in the browser using WebAssembly (via Wasmer SDK).
+* **In-Browser Compilation:** Write your C code in the built-in editor (powered by CodeMirror) and compile it directly in the browser using WebAssembly.
 No backend required.
 * **Real-time Visualization:** Watch your sorting algorithm animate step-by-step between Stack A and Stack B.
 * **Manual Controls:** Execute operations (`sa`, `pb`, `ra`, `rrr`, etc.) manually to debug edge cases, complete with a history log, Undo, and Redo capabilities.
 * **Validation & Benchmarking:** Automatically checks if Stack A is correctly sorted and grades your algorithm's performance based on the official 42 evaluation criteria (for 100 and 500 random numbers).

 ---

+## 🙏 Special Acknowledgments

+Special thanks to the [wasm-clang](https://github.com/binji/wasm-clang) project by binji.
+It was an essential resource for learning how to compile and run C code directly in the browser.

+---

+## 📄 License

+This project is licensed under the MIT License - Copyright (c) 2026 Italo Almeida.